emlid/emlid-docs/docs/reach/rtk/led-status.md

 ### Network scan

-During boot, Reach enters a network scan state in which it will try to connect to any known Wi-Fi networks it can find.
+During boot, Reach Module enters a network scan state in which it will try to connect to any known Wi-Fi networks it can find.
 This might result in connecting to a previously added network or creating its own hotspot.

 | Network state | Demo |
 |-----------|------|